wp-plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 2.0.1 =
+* Tweak: Improved error handling and added an [Error Message reference](https://smashballoon.com/custom-facebook-feed/docs/errors/) to the website

 = 2.0 =
 * New: Added an option to display the post date immediately below the author name - as it is on Facebook.
 This is now the default date position.
 * New: Added options to add a background color and rounded corners to your posts